Visual Art

 Production 2021

-Stemvee makes tangible the tension between the animal and what it produces for humans.
-Rather than showing the cow itself, the work displays what it delivers—endless, almost mechanical.
-In this way, the cow is separated from its function: no longer a milking machine, but an animal with a voice.
-As the climate impact of meat and dairy consumption becomes increasingly clear, the question grows: can we see the cow again as an animal, rather than just a production tool?
+Stemvee makes the tension between the animal and what it produces for humans tangible.
+Instead of showing the cow, the work shows what she yields—endlessly, almost mechanically.
+In this way, the cow is detached from her function as a tool of production: not a milk machine, but an animal with a voice.
+Now that the climate impact of meat and dairy consumption is becoming increasingly clear, the question grows: can we see the cow as an animal again, rather than as a means of production?